-The self-evaluation report reports a student-staff ratio of about 23 students / 1 teaching fte.
-The ratio has increased during the last few years due to the growth of student numbers and decreasing input from other departments, in particular the Department of Psychology.
-An increase of teaching staff in the AI Department is necessary, but cannot be realised in a short time.
-An increase in staff numbers always lags a few years behind.
-During the site visit, the staff members reported that they managed to teach and guide the increasing number of students, thanks to a high commitment of the teaching staff.
-During the site visit the formal and programme management presented some measures to recruit more teaching staff.
+The self-evaluation report gives a student-staff ratio of about 36 students / 1 teaching fte.
+The ratio has increased during the last years due to the growth in student numbers.
+An increase in teaching staff is necessary but cannot be realised quickly.
+The expansion of staff always lags a few years behind.
+During the site visit, the staff reported that they managed to teach and guide the increasing student numbers thanks to the strong commitment of the teaching staff.
+The formal and programme management made it clear to the panel that they are exploring several measures to recruit more teaching staff.

 During the site visit interviews, the staff demonstrated that they are motivated and enthusiastic and dedicated to providing a high-quality teaching-learning environment.
-They are highly qualified, in the panel's opinion, in teaching as well as in domain-specific research.
-Their level of English proficiency is good.
+The teaching staff is highly qualified, in the panel's opinion, both in teaching as well as in domain-specific research.
+The level of their English proficiency is good.